dfdx2/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Derrick Davis]

 This is my personal daily log of my #100DaysOfCode challenge.
-Started on [May 15, Sunday, 2021].
+Started on [May 15, Sunday, 2022].
+Finished on [August 23, Tuesday 2022].

-## Log
+## ROUND 1 LOG

 ### R1D1
 Worked thru the first chapter of programming problems in Introduction to Java Programming by Y. Daniel Liang